OpenRTMFP/Cumulus/README.md

 specify the startup mode for the service (only with /registerService).

 - **cirrus=address[,dump]**,
-cirrus address to activate a 'man-in-the-middle' developer mode in bypassing flash packets to the official cirrus server of your choice, it's a instable mode to help Cumulus developers.
+cirrus address to activate a "man-in-the-middle" developer mode in bypassing flash packets to the official cirrus server of your choice, it's a instable mode to help Cumulus developers.
 You may add (after a comma) an option to include middle packets process for your dumping (only with /dump).
-Example: 'p2p.rtmfp.net:10007,1'.
+Example: "p2p.rtmfp.net:10007,1".

 - **dump[=file]**,
 enables packet traces in the console.
-Optionnal 'file' argument also allows a file dumping.
-Used often with 'cirrus=address[,dump]' option to observe flash/cirrus exchange.
+Optionnal *file* argument also allows a file dumping.
+Used often with *cirrus=address[,dump]* option to observe flash/cirrus exchange.

 - **log=level**,
 log level argument beetween 0 and 8 : none, fatal, critic, error, warn, note, info, debug, trace.
 Default value is 6 (note), all logs until info level are displayed.